Rush Limbaugh behind the golden EIB microphone at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

 He's protecting all the great achievements that he's made the past six years.

-He's not gonna stand for it.
+He's not going to stand for it.

 Most presidents go back home, get out of town.

-Most presidents, Bill Clinton's the lone exception.
+Most presidents, Bill Clinton's the lone exception, shut up.

 It's manners, it's protocol, it's tradition.